FreeKev/TreasureGram/README.md

 	```

-8. We can also add our good friend bootstrap!
+8. We can also add our good friend bootstrap or materialize!
 Download a copy of the minified css and include inside your static folder and link it the same way you would link your style.css.